sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

     Figure 2: compareTo returns a negative or positive value or 0 based on alphabetical order

 The equals method compares the two strings character by character and returns true or false.
 Both compareTo and equals are case-sensitive.
-There are case-insensitive versions of these methods, ``compareToIgnoreCase`` and ``equalsIgnoreCase``, which are not on the AP exam.
+There are case-insensitive versions of these methods, ``compareToIgnoreCase`` and ``equalsIgnoreCase``.

 Run the example below to see the output from ``compareTo`` and ``equals``.
 Since "Hello!" would be alphabetically ordered after "And", compareTo returns a positive number.
 Since "Hello!" would be alphabetically ordered before "Zoo", compareTo returns a negative number.
 Notice that equals is case-sensitive.